Why do we need calcium?

 - follow a vegetarian or vegan diet: vitamin B12 comes mostly from animal products.
 It can also be found in fortified products, such as cereals, yeast extract, bread and plant-based milk alternatives, but you may need to take a supplement to make sure you get enough.

-Find out more about eating well on a plant-based diet in our articles What can a vegan eat?
-And Dairy free milk alternatives.
+Find out more about eating well on a plant-based diet in our articles What can a vegan eat? and Dairy free milk alternatives.
 Additionally, talk to your GP or a midwife if you are:

 - are aged 50 or older: as we age, our bodies can’t absorb vitamin B12 as well, so we may need to get more of it from supplements or fortified foods.

 The recommended intake of B12 is 1.5 micrograms a day for adults aged 19-64.
 It’s important to get your folate levels checked by the GP too if your vitamin B12 levels are low.
-Treatment for low folate levels can help to improve your symptoms but can hide vitamin B12 deficiency.
+Treatment for low folate levels can help to improve your symptoms but can hide vitamin B12 deficiency.6

 How to find it?